Mat-O-Lab/ckanext-csvtocsvw/README.md

    For example installing any non-Python dependencies or adding any required config settings.

-To install ckanext-csvtocsvw:
+To install the extension:

 1. Activate your CKAN virtual environment, for example:
 ```bash
      . /usr/lib/ckan/default/bin/activate
 ```
-2. Clone the source and install it on the virtualenv
+2. Use pip to install package
 ```bash
    pip install ckanext-csvtocsvw
 ```
-3. Add `csvtocsvw` to the `ckan.plugins` setting in your CKAN config file (by default the config file is located at `/etc/ckan/default/ckan.ini`).
+3. Add `sso` to the `ckan.plugins` setting in your CKAN config file (by default the config file is located at `/etc/ckan/default/ckan.ini`).